Clifford Skakle: Post-retirement

 Skakle returned to UNC to complete his degree, graduating in 1983.
 He returned to international competition in 1999 on the International Tennis Federation's Senior Men's Circuit.
 That year, he was ranked #3 in the world on the International Tennis Federation's Over40 rankings in singles.
 Additionally, he won ITF medallions in doubles in 1999 and 2000 in the World Championships held in Amsterdam and Buenos Aires, respectively.
-Skakle is a member of the United States International Club (USIC) and has often played in international competition, including the Gordon Trophy competition between the United States and Canada.
-Skakle now serves as the director of tennis for the New Haven Lawn Club, where he coaches and mentors aspiring players.
+Skakle is a member of the United States International Club (USIC) and has often played for the United States in international competition, including the Gordon Trophy competition between the United States and Canada.
+Skakle was inducted in the North Carolina Tennis Hall of Fame in 2023, joining his Father as first ever Father/Son inductees.

+Today, Cliff and his wife, Mavi Sánchez-Skakle, Head of Social Impact & Opportunity for USTA-New England, designed and opened the InFLOW®️Court in 2021, where he now strives to impact others in their pathway of Identity and HigherPerformance.